How Nissan Armada Keys Have Changed Over the Years

 Cut and Program

-We cut your new key or fob blade on-site, then program the transponder chip to your Armada's NATS immobilizer through the OBD-II port.
+We cut your new Nissan key or fob blade on-site, then connect to the vehicle's diagnostic port to program the transponder chip to the factory immobilizer using dealer-grade equipment.

 Related Services